Wickedlasers/Laser_OS_TouchDesigner/README.md

 # Laser OS TouchDesigner

+*IMPORTANT - the new wifi cube is not yet supported.
+We do not currently have an ETA.* This driver is for use with the original wired LaserCube.

 [TouchDesigner](https://derivative.ca/) is a node based programming environment for creative coding.
 This plugin provides driver support for LaserCube and LaserDock within TouchDesigner.

 Currently Supported: Windows 64 bit